 An ice pack should be applied to the site of the sting, and oral antihistamines can be administered to help relieve the itching and burning sensations.
 For caterpillars with stout spines (such Io moth and saddleback caterpillar), try carefully applying cellophane tape to, and stripping it from, the sting site.
 This helps remove the irritating spines.
 For allergic reactions, such as generalized itching or difficulty breathing, see a physician immediately.
 For severe pain physicians sometimes administer meperidine HCl, morphine, or codeine; aspirin is reportedly not effective.
 Eye injuries should also be referred to a specialist immediately.

-Puss moth caterpillars should be controlled when they become abundant by spraying with a residual pesticide such as permethrin, cyfluthrin or other sprays labeled for control of caterpillars on ornamental plants.
+Puss moth caterpillars can be controlled when they become abundant by spraying with a residual pesticide such as permethrin, cyfluthrin or similar sprays labeled for control of caterpillars on ornamental plants.
+In some cases, such as on school playgrounds, the best solution may be educating students and teachers on what the caterpillars are, and the importance of not touching with bare hands.

 For more information